Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Methods

 \subsection{Neutrino Radiation Transport}

 We implement a truly multidimensional, two-moment, energy-dependent, multispecies, neutrino radiation transport scheme with an analytic closure in {\tt{FLASH}}.
-Our implementation follows closely that of \cite{oconnor:13} which is based on the formalisms of \cite{shibata:11}.
-In order to incorporate general relativistic aspects into the transport we follow the assumptions of \cite{rampp:02}, however, for this work, we ignore the distinction between the fluid rest frame and the coordinate frame as well as any coupling between neutrino energy groups, either from gradients in the fluid velocity or the gravitational potential, as well as inelastic neutrino scattering processes.
-With these assumptions, the evolution equations for the zeroth ($E$; neutrino energy density) and first ($F^i$; neutrino momentum density) energy-dependent neutrino moments are, in spherical symmetry,
+Our implementation follows closely that of \cite{oconnor:15a} which is based on the formalisms of \cite{cardall:13rad, shibata:11}.
+In order to incorporate general relativistic aspects into the transport we follow the assumptions of \cite{rampp:02}: we retain the $g_{tt}$ term (here it is the lapse, $\alpha$), but neglect the $g_{rr}$ term.
+As in \cite{oconnor:15a}, we distinguish between the laboratory frame where the neutrino moments are evolved and the fluid frame where the energy of each neutrino bin is defined and the neutrino interactions take place.
+We explicitly couple neighboring energy bins to account for gravitational redshift and velocity gradient terms that transport neutrinos between energy bins.
+In this work, we ignore inelastic neutrino scattering processes.
+With these assumptions, the evolution equations for the zeroth ($E$; neutrino energy density) and first ($F^i$; neutrino momentum density) energy-dependent neutrino moments in the laboratory frame are, in spherical symmetry,

 and cylindrical symmetry,